How to Do Dragging and Combing Faux Painting

 Coat another section of wall with the roller, spreading the thick border from the first section out into the second.
-Again, leave an extra thick coat at the edge to form a border to work into the next section.
+Again, leave an extra thick coat at the leading edge to form a border to work into the next section.
 As you work keep the rows as straight as possible for the best result.

 Repeat this process until you get to the end of the wall or the other side of the project.
-As you go, work quickly so the glaze doesn't become tacky, if this happens, coat the area again with the roller before pulling the brush through it.
-Don't stop in the middle of a wall or let the glaze dry before finishing, this could create a noticeable pattern and ruin the overall effect.
+As you go, work quickly so the glaze doesn't become tacky.
+If this happens, coat the area again with the roller before pulling the brush through it.
+Don't stop in the middle of a wall or let the glaze dry before finishing.
+This could create a noticeable pattern and ruin the overall effect.

 Brush dragging can be used to create a linen look by adding a second line pattern running perpendicular to the first.
 For the most realistic linen effect use the same color to apply the second coat.
-A contrasting color can also be used to create an original effect, experiment with this process to find a look you like.
+A contrasting color can also be used to create an original effect.
+Experiment with this process to find a look you like.

-Roll a thin coat over the first dragging finish and apply the dragging technique starting in one corner.
-This effect will require dragging the brush in one continuous motion from one corner to the next which can be difficult when working horizontally across a wall.
+Roll a thin coat over the first dragging pattern and apply the dragging technique with the brush starting in one corner.
+This effect will require dragging the brush in one continuous motion from one corner to the next which can be difficult when working horizontally across a wall from a ladder.
 You can use an improvised scaffolding to make it easier to work across the whole wall without stopping.

 Start at the ceiling and roll a couple feet down and horizontally across the wall, from one corner to the other.
 As with the first coat, leave a thick border at the bottom edge to allow for working it into the next section.
 Starting at the ceiling, drag the brush across the wall in one continuous motion to the next wall.
 Hand the brush off to a helper if necessary to keep it moving across the wall.
 Clean the brush on a rag at the end of the run to remove the excess glaze from the bristles.
 Start a second run at the same corner and drag the bristles so they overlap the first run a bit to blend the finish together.

-When the first coat is dry, if you like, you can add a second pattern running perpendicular to create a more interesting finish.
+When the first coat is dry, if you prefer, you can add a second pattern running perpendicular to create a more interesting finish.
 You can use the same color, a slightly different tone or a contrasting color.
 Experiment with this process to find an effect you like.
-For furniture and doors with distinctly separate parts, such as drawers or panel, you can add this crosshatched pattern to some feature and leave others with a single combed finish.
+For furniture and doors with distinctly separate parts such as drawers or panel, you can add this crosshatched pattern to some feature and leave others with a single combed finish.